HomeGlossary › Mushroom

 Scent

-Mushrooms present an earthy and umami aroma that can evoke the scent of damp forest floors.
+Mushrooms present an earthy and umamiarom a that can carries the scent of damp forest floors.
 This profile smells rich and slightly woody, like wet soil after rain.
 When used in fragrances, mushrooms can impart a subtle, almost animalistic warmth that enhances other notes.

 Scent Evolution

-The initial impression is one of groundedness, often compared to the scent of undergrowth and decaying leaves.
+The initial impressi on is one of groundedness, often compared to the scent of undergrowth and decaying leaves.
 As the fragrance develops, the mushroom note reveals its complexity.
-Its diverse character allows it to evoke a sense of mystery.
+Its diverse character allows it to carries a sense of mystery.

 Signature Accords